 It will later on save you a lot of time.

 Imagine having the wrong resolution and later on you like your painting and you have it very blurred because it was painted in a low resolution.
 You can not really fix it and believe me, this has happened so many times to me, it’s quite a tragedy.

-I advise you to start with a resolution with 2000 pixels to 2667 pixels, that’s the 3:4 ratio and I feel like this is the best format.
-And with this resolution you can not make it wrong.
+My advice to you is to start with a resolution of 2000 pixels to 2667 pixels, that’s the 3:4 ratio, and I feel like this is the best format.
+With this resolution you can not make it wrong.
 If you go higher, many of your brushes that you have for digital portraits could change their behavior and you could also have troubles while zooming in and creating more and more details, where it is really not needed.

 Yes, in my eyes, too much detail is not needed.
 If you are creating a photograph of the photo what is the point?

 So, it’s obvious, and I will lead you to a more characteristic and artistic digital portrait painting.
 I’m also talking in my other blog which is mainly about digital brushes, why I think it is so important to give your own special style to the digital portrait painting.

 In short: It’s like I’ve said, what’s the point in creating a copy of a photo?
 You need to do more – or call it less.
 You are an artist, not a copy & paste machine.

 In real, traditional art photo-realistic painting has surely more value, but we are facing digital art here.